impiyush83/linkme/README.md

 - This is a similar to linktree.
 - No auth service is developed, it is assumed that user is logged in.
-- To know which user is hitting the API we are adding userId for the post request in ProductRating API.
 - Every *user can add any number of links*.

 ## Explanation

 - As per the, linkme service it is should be  read-heavy than compared to writes.
 At peak times, if a  product a trending the writes can be heavy.
--  We will focus on retrieval of ratings.
+-  We will focus on retrieval of links.
 Hence, as it is **read heavy**.
 -  Also among all the NOSQL DB's we have chosen *MongoDB* document data store, because it provides atomicity at the document level & is strongly consistent (providing CP of the CAP theorem).

 ----